ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done
 ```

-The loop behaves the same way.
-It prints the first three elements of the array.
+This loop prints the first three elements of the array too.

-Do not iterate over the element's indexes when processing arrays with gaps.
-Expand the array's elements in the loop condition instead.
+Do not iterate over the element indexes when processing arrays with gaps.
+You should expand the array elements in the loop condition instead.
 Listing 3-25 and Listing 3-26 show how to do that.

 #### Files Processing